EYES ON YOU: The Cleveland Browns were Wicket Software’s pilot client.

 Privacy concerns notwithstanding, is the cat out of the bag?

-“The people that have been built Wicket had been working together on similar technology for a number of years,” he said.
-“They were actually doing more out-of-home advertising like advertising boards and stadiums and stuff like that, but when Covid hit and business shut down the Browns actually approached the team and said, ‘Hey, could you use your technology to help us get fans back into the stadium safely?’”
+“The people that have been built Wicket had been working together on similar technology for a number of years,” Boehm said.
+“They were doing more out-of-home advertising, but when Covid hit and business shut down the Browns actually approached the team and said, ‘Hey, could you use your technology to help us get fans back into the stadium safely?’”

-That is not how Wicket markets or uses its tech, Boehm said, pointing out that the reported instance of lawyers involved in suits against Madison Square Garden owner Jim Dolan being recognized and barred from entry is a form of surveillance that’s not in Wicket’s wheelhouse.
+That’s not how Wicket markets or uses its technology, Boehm said, pointing out that the reported instance of lawyers involved in suits against Madison Square Garden owner Jim Dolan being recognized and barred from entry is a form of surveillance that’s not in Wicket’s wheelhouse.

 “You couldn’t use our technology to do that,” he said.
-“Our technology is only used 100% opt-in fashion, where people are saying, I want to use this technology, and I want to have my face scanned in order to gain admission, or in order to make a payment, in order to access a restricted area, or whatever it may be.
-We are only used where people are intentionally saying, I want to use it, I want to have my face scanned in order to achieve a benefit.
-There’s other examples of people using the technology where people are not knowing that they’re being scanned, or opting into that.
-Again, we at Wicket stay completely away from that.
-That is against how we how we market and sell and use our technology.”
+“Our technology is only used 100% opt-in fashion, where people are saying, I want to use this technology, and I want to have my face scanned in order to gain admission, or in order to make a payment, in order to access a restricted area, or whatever it may be.”

-The TSA is now testing retinal eye scans with an eye toward eliminating the need for ID when crossing airport security.
+The federal Transportation Security Administration is now testing retinal eye scans with the vision for eliminating the need for traditional forms of identification when going through airport security.

 “The TSA use case is very similar,” Boehm said.
 “That’s not our technology.
-Again, there’s lots of places where, where technology like this can be used.
-I think the ultimate goal with the TSA is to not have to show your ID at all.
-Be able to walk up and, you know, look at a camera, and it’ll say, you know, welcome.
-I recognize you.
-It saves you the act of having to pull out an ID or a boarding pass or anything like that, and that’s similar to what we’re doing when you show up as a ticketed fan for those places that use it for ticketing.
-You don’t have to pull out your ticket, you don’t have to find your QR code or your group’s QR codes or anything like that.
+The ultimate goal with the TSA is to not have to show your ID at all.
+You don’t have to pull out your ticket or find your QR code.
 You just show your face and it recognizes you and matches you with your tickets and walk in.”

-Boehm is admittedly new to the venue facial recognition technology, having been with Wicket for a year and a half, but he’s been in tech for 30years, mostly in big data and analytics and other segments of the industry.
+Boehm is admittedly new to the venue facial recognition technology, having been with Wicket for 18 months, but he’s been in tech for 30 years, mostly in data analytics.

 “This was my first foray biometrics, but many of the core members of this team have been working on this technology for five to seven years now,” he said. “ Our core computer vision algorithms team, our core technology team, has been together for a number of years, even predating the initial launch of Wicket as a company.”